kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 **Planning**

 After choosing Pokemon Space Invaders as my game, I thought I should create a checklist using Trello having used it in a workplace to plan day to day tasks.
+I must say that there is something rather satisfying about ticking off boxes :laughing:.

 Below is a copy of my checklist attached (I unticked them all for the screenshot).
 ![Screenshot 2021-12-30 at 17 01 38](https://user-images.githubusercontent.com/83728526/147785138-a77460e3-bdcf-4ba1-8779-dcdbfd1baa88.png)